When to Renew Car Insurance: What to Expect and How to Save

 Confirm Your New or Renewed Policy in Writing

-Request the declarations page, verify the effective date, coverage limits and listed discounts before your old policy expires.
-Store a digital copy somewhere you can reach fast after an accident.
+Request the declarations page and verify the effective date, coverage limits and listed discounts before your old policy expires.
+Ask for written confirmation by email or mail within seven to 10 business days and record your new policy number.
+Store a digital copy somewhere you can access quickly after an accident.
 Once the effective date passes, you're committed for the next six or 12 months.

 What to Watch Out For at Renewal

-Four risks at renewal can cost you money or leave you underinsured: rate increases without a claim, silent coverage reductions, expired discounts and missing the comparison window.
+Four risks at renewal can cost you money or leave you underinsured: rate increases without a claim, silent coverage reductions, expired discounts and missing the comparison period.

 trendingUp icon